 Construction work can be perilous.
-Workers find themselves surrounded by heavy equipment on a daily basis, and face the risk of falling from great heights, being crushed by debris, or being mangled in the course of operating a saw or other piece of machinery.
+Workers find themselves surrounded by heavy equipment daily, and face the risk of falling from great heights, being crushed by debris, or being mangled in the course of operating a saw or other piece of machinery.
 Catastrophic injuries are common on construction sites, and because most construction workers are independent contractors, they may not qualify to apply for workers’ compensation benefits the way that salaried or hourly employees do.
 This leaves injured construction workers with limited options when it comes to seeking compensation after suffering a workplace injury.
 If you were hurt while working in the construction industry, contact Russell & Hill, PLLC to discuss your case.

 The construction industry is one of the most dangerous fields for workers in the United States.
 According to data made available by the National Safety Council, construction is the fifth-leading field in workplace injuries.
 The Bureau of Labor Statistics reported that falling, slipping and tripping, making contact with equipment, and being exposed to hazardous materials were all among the top causes of workplace fatality in 2017—all of which are common in the construction industry.